-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 The justices said a postmark was something “state law would necessarily require.”

 The Supreme Court was considering the lower courts’ actions against the backdrop of a long-standing precedent, the 2006 case Purcell v.
-Gonzalez, which said courts should be extremely reticent to change the rules close to voting day.
+Gonzalez, which said courts should be extremely reticent to change the rules close to Election Day.

 “This court has repeatedly emphasized that lower federal courts should ordinarily not alter the election rules on the eve of an election,” the order said.

-But Justice Ruth Bader Ginsburg, in a dissent joined by liberal colleagues Justices Stephen G. Breyer, Sonia Sotomayor and Elena Kagan, said the majority was doing exactly what the Purcell principle forbids.
+But Justice Ruth Bader Ginsburg, in a dissent joined by her liberal colleagues, Justices Stephen G. Breyer, Sonia Sotomayor and Elena Kagan, said the majority was doing exactly what the Purcell principle forbids.
 “Election officials have spent the past few days establishing procedures and informing voters in accordance with the district court’s deadline.
 For this court to upend the process — a day before the April 7 postmark deadline — is sure to confound election officials and voters.”

 Now, Democrats are citing the majority opinion in their latest round of litigation.